 - Don’t pay twice.
 Some application fees include costs for things like property appraisal or credit reporting.
 Get a list of what’s included in your application fee, so you don’t get charged separately for the same service.

 - Negotiate with the seller.
 Your real estate agent may persuade the seller to pay some or all of your closing costs.
 This may be particularly true if the seller is very motivated to get their house sold.
 (It’s actually not only you who pays closing costs—sellers pay their own fees as well.)

 - Discount points

 - Other fees, including Federal Housing Administration (FHA), U.S. Department of Agriculture (USDA) or U.S. Department of Veterans Affairs (VA) charges if you take out a government-guaranteed mortgage

-Saving on mortgage fees Your main option is to consider paying for discount points: Points are simply loan interest charges you can pay upfront instead of over the life of your mortgage.
+How to save on mortgage fees: Your main option is to consider paying for discount points.
+Points are simply loan interest charges you can pay upfront instead of over the life of your mortgage.
 Each point equals 1% of your loan amount.
 Paying for this advance interest will actually increase your closing fees.
 However, you’ll pay less on your ongoing, monthly mortgage payment for the life of your loan.
 So discount points may be worth considering.

 - Property appraisal charges

 How to save on outside agency fees: Comparison shopping can help.
 Get multiple bids from as many of the different professionals as you can—inspectors, surveyors, attorneys and title insurance agents.
 Your top picks may be willing to negotiate their charges if you can show that their competitors’ prices are lower.

 - Homeowners insurance